 - Laughably Evil: He's a funny guy despite being a villain.

-- Politically Incorrect Villain: Averted in chapter 149.
-He's quick to call Overhaul on using the wrong pronouns in posthumous reference to Magne.
+- Politically Correct Villain: He's quick to call Overhaul on using the wrong pronouns in reference to Magne.

 - Spanner in the Works: Together with Himiko.
-Sir Nighteye's operation had predicted that the relationship between the VA and the Hassaikai wasn't good, but they show up anyway to help Chisaki's escape.
+Sir Nighteye's operation had predicted that the relationship between the League of Villains and the Hassaikai wasn't good, but they show up anyway to help Chisaki's escape.
 Then it's spun around while still being played straight in that he and Toga are there to sabotage the Hassaikai, indirectly helping the heroes take down Mimic.

 - Split Personality: Twice frequently argues with himself, the "himself" being implied to be a clone that is trying to split apart from the main body.